ragnaringi/MHDStockholm2013/README.md

 in the folder `webAudioPlayback` you'll find `playback.html`, which allows you to (when run on a local web server) load a folder of samples and play them back both via an on-screen keyboard and your computer's physical keyboard (keys `a` to `j`)

+### ofxMaxim Playback (Hack Day project, requires openFrameworks) ###

+To use this sample player, make sure to point Xcode to your openFrameworks path.
+The project has been updated to use the latest (0.8.0) osx release.

+Place the output of the sample generator in bin/Data.
+Example folder structure:

+/bin
+  /Data
+    /Artist Name ("Synth patch" name)
+      /A
+        *.wav
+      /Bb
+        *.wav
+      /B
+        *.wav
+      etc.

+The first sample directory is loaded on start.
+Use keyboard keys [ A ] through to [ " ] to play notes.
+Mouse y position controls filter cutoff and loop length.
+Each time a note is played, it moves through to the next available sample.